jeKnowledge/slack-birthday-bot/README.md

 #### Schedule (on Heroku Scheduler)

-- Run `heroku addons:create scheduler:standard` to add the Scheduler addon to your deploy.
+- Run `heroku addons:create scheduler:standard` to add the Scheduler add-on to your deploy.
 - Run `heroku addons:open scheduler` to configure.
 - Click **Add a new job** and type `ruby notify.rb` as the command.
 - Set frequency to **Daily** and choose the best **Time** for your company.

 --------------------------------------------------------------------------------

-#### Acknowledgements
+#### Acknowledgments

 This code was originally created by [Tiago Botelho](https://github.com/tiagonbotelho), while he was an intern at [jeKnowledge](http://jeknowledge.pt/).